Aaronontheweb/node-bootcamp/sessions/hour2/responding-to-requests/readme.md

 The second line `res.write` sends data to the client.

-`res.end()` signals to the server that all of the data has been sent and that the server should consider the message complete. `res.end()` *must* be called on each response.
+Finally, `res.end()` signals to the server that all of the data has been sent and that the server should consider the message complete. `res.end()` **must** be called on each response.

 Take note that this request handler is fairly "dumb" - it doesn't investigate what types of requests the user is making.
 It only knows the user is accessing the server.
-For example, try accessing `http://localhost:8080/sub/path/access.txt` and you will still get back "Hello World!"
+For example, try accessing `http://localhost:80/sub/path/access.txt` and you will still get back "Hello World!"

-Loading files and setting the proper response headers will be the subject of our next lesson.
+Loading files and setting the proper response headers will be the subject of the next lesson.